JuddReed/HALpr/README.md

 # HALpr
 The creation of this repo is a work in progress.
-Many components are missiong.
+Many components are missing or broken.
 Contact juddereed@gmail.com before proceeding! !!